kiki286/CITS3200-Group-16-Mental-Load-App/README.md

 4. Place your firebase credentials into the "secrets" folder
 5. Run `flask run` to run the app.
 You should get a Hello World message on http://localhost:5000/
 6. If you want to test on a phone (i.e. server can't be on localhost), run `flask run --host 0.0.0.0` to run it on your local network.

-      To connect to the server from the app itself, you will need to set the URLs in frontend/services/ResponseSender.js and frontend/services/SurveyFetcher.js to align with your running flask server.

 Setting up firebase: